- Overview of the Process

 - Time Management: Actively manages time to most effectively accomplish work, projects, objectives, and goals.

-For Union Eligible employees, a summary of Key Responsibilities will be automatically populated into this section.
+For union-eligible employees, a summary of Key Responsibilities will be automatically populated as an eighth rated section.

-Probationary appraisals are not required by policy, but can help ensure employees and supervisors are on the same page.
-Fillable PDF forms are available for download:
+Probationary evaluations are not required by policy, but can help ensure employees and supervisors are on the same page.